clamsproject/aapb-annotations/guidelines/ner/ner-guidelines.md

 - Roth IRA

+### Event

+Named events and phenomena including natural disasters, hurricanes, revolutions, battles, wars, demonstrations, concerts, sports events, etc.

+Examples:

+- Hurricane Hugo
+- Vietnam War
+- Mexican Revolution
+- 2016 World Cup

+### Title

+Titles of books, songs, films, plays and other creations such as awards, stock price indexes, and social security systems including health insurance systems or pension plans.
+Newspaper headlines are marked with NE-ART only when they are referential.
+Headlines used as "headlines" should not be marked.
+Series names, as in the "Harry Potter series", are also marked.

+This could probably be discussed more, but the current tool has actually four separate categories: ProgramTitle, PublicationTitle, ArtworkTitle and WebsiteTitle.
+ProgramTitle is for program and film titles.
+PublicationTitle is for titles of books, book series, journals, newspapers, magazines and other published items.
+ArtworkTitle is for other artworks like paintings, sculptures, albums and songs.

 ## Entity Linking

 Also known as grounding.
 The idea is to provide a link to some authority.
-The authority we use is probably going to be [Wikipedia](https://www.wikipedia.org/).
+The authority we now use is [Wikipedia](https://www.wikipedia.org/), but we may introduce others, for example the [Library of Congress Authorities](https://authorities.loc.gov/).
+The link is provided as a property on one of the annotation types above.
+The annotator should have the Wikipedia main page open and type in the named entity.
+If this resolves to a Wikipedia article which is about the same entity as mentioned in the text, then add the wikipedia link.

 Grounding is not always possible, but in a case like *Jim Lehrer was a news anchor for the PBS NewsHour on PBS* we can add a link to [https://en.wikipedia.org/wiki/Jim_Lehrer](https://en.wikipedia.org/wiki/Jim_Lehrer).

-As an alternative to Wikipedia we may use the [Library of Congress Authorities](https://authorities.loc.gov/).
+As an alternative to Wikipedia we may use